How to Apply

 You’ve earned it.

-Security & Fire Information
+Security and Fire Information

-Wake Forest University is committed to assisting all members of the Wake Forest community in providing for their own safety and security.
-This report contains information on drug or alcohol-abuse programs required by section 120(a) through (d) of HEA and can be found on the Alcohol & Other Drugs website.
 Information regarding campus security, personal safety and fire safety—including topics such as crime prevention, university police law-enforcement authority, crime-reporting policies, crime statistics for the most recent three-year period, resources for victims of crime and disciplinary procedures – is available on the Wake Forest University Police website.
 To request a printed copy of this information, please contact the University Police Department at 336.758.4566.